josmar-crwdstffng/angular/aio/content/guide/entry-components.md

 The code should contain only the classes that you actually need and exclude components that are never used.
 For this reason, the Angular compiler only generates code for components which are reachable from the `entryComponents`; This means that adding more references to `@NgModule.declarations` does not imply that they will necessarily be included in the final bundle.

-In fact, many libraries declare and export components you'll never use.
+In fact, many libraries declare and export components you will never use.
-For example, a material design library will export all components because it doesn't know which ones you will use.
+For example, a material design library will export all components because it does not know which ones you will use.
 However, it is unlikely that you will use them all.
-For the ones you don't reference, the tree shaker drops these components from the final code package.
+For the ones you do not reference, the tree shaker drops these components from the final code package.

-If a component isn't an *entry component* and isn't found in a template, the tree shaker will throw it away.
+If a component is not an *entry component* and is not found in a template, the tree shaker will throw it away.
-So, it's best to add only the components that are truly entry components to help keep your app as trim as possible.
+So, it is best to add only the components that are truly entry components to help keep your app as trim as possible.

 ## More on Angular modules